SUGGESTED READING FIRST: EVERYONE IS YOUR MIRROR

 | continued: page 2-of-3 |

-What I am going to tell you in the next few paragraphs is perhaps the only method you will ever need for manifesting someone, so keep an open mind and pay close attention.
+What I am going to tell you in the next few paragraphs is perhaps the only method you will ever need for manifesting a specific person, so keep an open mind and pay close attention.
 While the aforementioned technique is very powerful and can be used by all means, many people find it very challenging to assume and maintain a specific state when it comes to a specific person they have feelings for.
 Matters of the heart tend to be the 'trickiest' for most, especially when you find yourself stuck on the question of how to manifest someone, trying all the techniques you find in the hope that something will work to 'convince this someone' to love you.

 As a result, even when changing their assumptions about others, many people still focus on changing a specific person because it's that person they specifically desire.
 And so they use this method as just another 'trick' to change this 'outside person' while trying to fool themselves that they believe he/she is a projection of their consciousness.
 Even if they attain their imaginings and the specific person treats them with utmost respect and adoration, their self-concept has not changed.
 Let's see what this means and what happens as a result.